NextCenturyCorporation/VirtUE-sensing/swarm.md

 > sudo docker network create --driver overlay --attachable --subnet 192.168.1.0/24 apinet
 ```

 Notice that we're directly setting a subnet for use in the Swarm network - if we don't do this, the default network used in swarm has conflicts with the default subnet in the AWS VPC, that is overlapping `10.0.1.0/24` segments, which wreaks havoc with DNS and container routing.
-The name of this network, `apinet`, **must** match the defined external network name in the `docker-compose-swarm.yml` and `docker-compose-registry.yml` compose files.
+The name of this network, `apinet`, **must** match the defined external network name in the `docker-compose-swarm.yml` compose file.

 ## Pull the API code